Cool-Cole/ttdbg8080/src/readme.md

 ### Time Travel Debugging

 The emulator/debugger facilitates the ability to step backwards in program execution.
 To accomplish this, the emulator simply reruns the program back to the desired point in execution.
 Breakpoints are kept and still checked for while the emulator reruns the program.

+## Disclaimer

+This is just a toy project that I occasionally work on.
+Feedback on this project's code is highly encouraged and appreciated.
+You can find my contact information here https://cole.pizza/contact/.